Azhovan/Stater/Readme.md

 ### Define States

-Defining a `state` in both is very easy step, you can use `state factory` class or directly by using `State` class.
+Defining a `state` is easy step, you can use `state factory` class or directly by using `State` class.
 A `state` in **Stater** can be just and simple primitive `string` or even a complex `aray`.